12 Fun Facts you didn’t know about Mexican food

 - Traditional Mexican cuisine was inscribed in 2010 on the Representative List of the Intangible Cultural Heritage of Humanity by UNESCO.

 - In central México, quesadillas don’t have queso or cheese as the main ingredient.
-But, they are called quesadillas and the fillings are beef, chicken, pork, etc.
+The fillings usually are beef, chicken, pork, among others.

 - In some parts of México, they serve exotic food with iguanas, rattlesnakes, and turtles as the main protein, or even, the famous “Caldo de Piedra”, warmed with river rocks.

 If you want to learn more about recipes inspired by Mexican food, please click here